 Editor at Vinous, covering the wines of Spain, Australia, the Rhône Valley, Beaujolais, Oregon, Paso Robles, the Santa Lucia Highlands and Chile as well as pink wines from around the globe.
 Formerly Assistant Editor of Stephen Tanzer’s International Wine Cellar and, long ago, the National Sales Manager for Rosenthal Wine Merchant.

-Master Sommelier (MS) – February 2008 Wine & Spirits Education Trust Diploma (DipWSET) – July 2011 Certified Sake Professional (CSP) – July 2012 Sean Razee is one of only 274 wine professionals who have received the title Master Sommelier worldwide and one of the first 100 people in the United States to achieve the title.
-Sean’s curiosity in wine was set in motion while studying food science for his undergraduate degree and through weekend trips to California wine country.
-Shortly before heading to U.C.
-Davis to pursue a graduate degree in wine-making, Sean was given the chance to run a wine and spirits program.
-This turned out to be a seminal moment in Sean’s career which led him down the path toward becoming a Master Sommelier.
-Sean’s wine career began in 2002 and since then he has developed award-winning wine and spirits programs for The Ritz-Carlton and Wolfgang Puck, as well as consulted on numerous esteemed beverage programs.
-In a move away from the hotel and fine dining business, Sean assumed the role of corporate beverage director for Vail Resorts, overseeing world-class beverage programs at all 11 of the company’s domestic ski resorts.
+Sean Razee MS, one of only 274 wine professionals in the world to have achieved the title of Master Sommelier, began his wine career in 2002.
+Since then he has developed award-winning wine and spirits programs for The Ritz-Carlton and Wolfgang Puck, as well as consulted on numerous esteemed beverage programs.
+Sean served as Corporate Beverage Director for Vail Resorts, overseeing world-class beverage programs at all 11 of the company’s domestic ski resorts.
 Recently he was tapped to build and manage a premium wine distribution branch of Southern Glazer’s Wine & Spirits of Colorado, where he served as general manager.
-Sean currently holds the position of Director of Fine Wine for Southern Glazer’s, working with the company’s domestic and international portfolio of world-class producers.
+Sean currently holds the position of Director of Fine Wine, working with the company’s domestic and international portfolio of world-class producers.
 When not lecturing, conducting staff trainings, or working with aspiring students, Sean also works as an instructor and examiner for the Court of Master Sommeliers.
-Outside of his job and teaching, Sean has spent a portion of his free time organizing the wines and service for charity events around Colorado including Roundup River Ranch, Steamboat Adaptive Recreational Sports, and Can Do MS. Sean maintains a down-to-earth approach to his craft and believes strongly in removing the formality and pretense surrounding wine.
-Striving to become a “highly-acclaimed” home chef, Sean spends much of his free time cooking, exploring exotic markets, and working on innovative food and wine combinations.

 Laura’s career in wine started as a Sommelier in 2004.
 The early years were spent alongside the industry’s finest, including World Sommelier Champion Gérard Basset MS, MW.